pleo-io/pleo-spa-cicd/actions/README.md

 Each action is written in TypeScript and bundled into a single JS file using [`@vercel/ncc`](https://github.com/vercel/ncc).
 Note that we version the generated JS files in the repo, so you need to run the build locally and include the changes to the built actions in your PR.

+To build the actions, run `make build`.
+Tests, written in Jest, you can run them with `make test`.